 It was hot on the way.
 Between Xmas and New Year.
 Windows down wasn’t enough so we opened the front doors and a breeze wafted around our legs.
 That was better.
 Up and down we see-sawed in the sandy dunes.
 It had rained and water pooled in the bottoms of all the dips between dunes.

 Then we hit one of those puddles a bit too fast.
 I was amazed at how big the bow wave was!
 We really weren’t going fast, but it still WAS too fast.
 Muddy water flooded the cab.
 I stopped to clean.
 It cleaned easily except: There was muddy water in the headlights outside and in the speedo gauge inside.
 I thought I saw tadpoles swimming at the 40km/h mark.
-Later they emptied but a high-water mark remained!
+Later they emptied, but a high-water mark remained!
 At the camp I gave the kombi a big cleanup again, but the mudstains inside the headlights and speedometer were out of reach.
 There was no dodging this: I would have to confess to Howick’s Mayor-in-Exile, Broose Soutar.

 Map

 We snorkel’d with a whale shark – briefly.
-With no seeming effort he just swam away, too fast to keep up with.
+Then with no seeming effort he just swam away, too fast to keep up with.

-Update 2020: The Hills went to Mili again – its about 22 years now that they made their sacred annual pilgrimage.
+Update 2020: The Hills went to Mili again – its about 22 years now that they have made their annual pilgrimage.
 The family has grown in all directions.
 Here they are, minus Tatum, but two girlfriends added:

 – Goldie, GF, Gary, David, Stu, GF –– yes, mili is changing – like every beautiful spot, we tend to move in and multiply –